 Required Minimum Distributions (RMDs)

 You can start receiving penalty-free distributions from your IRA and 401(k) at age 59 ½.
-But thanks to a recent change, you don’t have to start taking RMDs until age 72.
+Recent changes due to the SECURE Act have delayed the RMDs until age 72.
 Moreover, you can continue to contribute to your 401(k) (and postpone RMDs) as long as you work.
-Most importantly, the Coronavirus Aid, Relief, and Economic Security (CARES) Act has suspended RMDs for 2020.
-However, you can still take distributions if you choose to and they will be taxed appropriately.

 A Holistic Plan Is Crucial